vbartonicek/topuniversities-scraper/README.md

 ## Top Universities scraper

-Scraper to get a list of top universities based on the QS World University Rankings
+A scraper to get a list of top universities based on the QS World University Rankings.

-Currently the scraper supports:
+Currently, the scraper supports two modes:

-- Basic mode (to get a a list of ranked universitied with basic data like name, country and link to its detail)
+- Basic mode (to get a list of ranked universities with basic data like name, country, and link to its detail)
-- Detailed mode (to get a detailed information about the universities by visiting its detail pages)
+- Detailed mode (to get detailed information about the universities by visiting its detail pages)

 ## Future plans

 ## Input parameters

-The input of this scraper should be JSON containing the filter of universities that should be scraped.
+The input of this scraper should be JSON containing the filter of universities that should be scrapped.
 Required fields are:

 | Field | Type | Description |
 | ----- | ---- | ----------- |